plantbreeding/BrAPI/Specification/BrAPI-Core/README.md

 # Group Trials

 Services related to trials.
 Trials comprise of multiple studies.

-The trial concept in BrAPI corresponds to the "investigation" concept in MIAPPE (Minimal Information about a Plant Phenotyping Experiment).
+A "trial" in BrAPI represents an "investigation" in MIAPPE (Minimal Information about a Plant Phenotyping Experiment).